 "don't be the hot white girl, you'll die naked."

 Cleanliness Is Dangerous.

-Along similar lines, since Alfred Hitchcock gave the world good reason for anxiety about showers in "Psycho," dozens of slasher movies have discovered it's good business to have one of the leading ladies discover a scary noise or see a threatening shadow while they're nude and soapy.
+Along similar lines, since Alfred Hitchcock gave the world good reason for anxiety about showers in "Psycho," dozens of slasher movies have discovered it's good business to have one of the leading ladies discover a scary noise or see a threatening shadow while they're naked and soapy.

 Brad Rhoden @BradRhoden1 sums it up well, posting, "when taking a shower smack the curtain open and jump back every time bc you never know when a killer will be there."

 And HockeyIsLife @Leafs_Fan_Chick offers some practical preventative thinking: "Always lock the door when you're in the shower."

 Don't Be So Sure the Killer Is Actually Dead.